justiceotuya/game-dashboard/README.md

 # Gaming Dashboard Monorepo

 This is a monorepository consisting of a React client, an Express server, and a shared TypeScript module.
 The project is intended to provide a dashboard for gaming statistics and data.
 ## Getting Started

 To get started with this project, follow these steps:

-1. Clone this repository: `$ git clone https://github.com/justiceotuya/gaming-dashboard-monorepo.git`
+1. Clone this repository: `$ git clone https://github.com/justiceotuya/game-dashboard.git`
-2. Navigate to the project directory: `$ cd gaming-dashboard-monorepo`
+2. Navigate to the project directory: `$ cd game-dashboard`
 3. Install the dependencies: `$ yarn install`
 4. Start both server and client  `$ yarn dev` **OR**
 5. Start the server: `$ yarn start:server`